Contact us USA/CA: 800-2682918

 There are 21 sunny days, with an average of 9.6 hours of sunshine per day.
 Total precipitation is 7.1 inches.
 May is still a good time for visiting Inle Lake.

 You can explore local people’s lives by visiting the biggest floating market, Ywana.
 This is a popular hot spot for inhabitants to trade goods with other tribal people.
 People gather here to sell their products, from fruit, vegetables and fish to exquisite handcrafts.
+Discover Top 9 things to do at Inle Lake.

 The Shwe Yan Pyay Monastery is a good place for taking photos, with a unique wooden ordination hall on stilts and two oval-shaped windows.
 Besides, the monastery is still in use and you can observe how monks live their daily lives.
 It’s very special.